-In accordance with Government Auditing Standards, we have also issued our report dated January 12, 2022, on our consideration of District Building Fund's (Measure G) internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of District Building Fund's (Measure G) internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering District Building Fund's (Measure G) internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 13, 2022 on our consideration of the Building Fund (Measure G) of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Building Fund (Measure G) of the District's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Building Fund (Measure G) of the District's internal control over financial reporting and compliance.

-Rancho Cucamonga, California January 12, 2022
+Esde Saelly LLP Rancho Cucamonga, California

+December 13, 2022